the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 Is there a research integrity office?
 - Research Integrity and culture: Is there an institutional policy on this?
 If there is a dispute, what would be the procedure?
 Can you contact Human Resources about this?
-- What are the guidelines for research with animals, humans, personal data etc? (see chapter ...)
+- What are the guidelines for research with animals, humans, personal data?
+See for example the {ref}`Guide on Ethical Research<er>`.
 - Where is institutional support situated?
 (Human Resources, Integrity Office, Research Data Management, Education)

 ### Collaboration and consortium guidelines that extend beyond the Team's Manual